-Making Sense of Microsoft’s Endpoint Security Strategy
+Making Sense of Microsoft's Endpoint Security Strategy

 - Some technologies are still too immature or impractical for real-world deployments.
 For example, using my Windows 10 system after enabling the Controlled folder access feature became unbearable after a few days.

 - The layers fit together in an awkward manner at times.
-For instance, Microsoft provides two app whitelisting technologies—Windows Defender Application Control (WDAC) and AppLocker—that overlap in some functionality.
+For instance, Microsoft provides two app allowlisting technologies—Windows Defender Application Control (WDAC) and AppLocker—that overlap in some functionality.

 While infringing on the territory traditionally dominated by third-parties on the endpoint, Microsoft leaves room for security vendors to provide value and work together with Microsoft’s security technologies.
 For example: